What is PiCockpit?

 - GPIO: control and read GPIO pins.
 Includes a SoftwarePWM capability (dim LEDs!)

-- NEW in v2.1: BME688 AirMeter: monitor air quality, pressure, temperature, humidity and more with BME688 sensors or BME680 sensors
+- BME688 AirMeter: monitor air quality, pressure, temperature, humidity and more with BME688 sensors or BME680 sensors

-- NEW in v2.1: CO2 Sensor: monitor CO2 concentration, temperature and pressure with the EE895 CO2 sensor
+- CO2 Sensor: monitor CO2 concentration, temperature and pressure with the EE895 CO2 sensor

-Watch this video to get a guided tour of what is inside PiCockpit right now, or read the transcript here:
+Watch this video for a guided tour of what is inside PiCockpit, or read the transcript here:

-You need to create an API key, and install the picockpit-client on any Raspberry Pi you want to connect to your Raspberry Pi.
-Please follow the instructions on this page: Installation of PiCockpit.
+For Full-Size Raspberry Pis (Zero, 400, 1, 2, 3, 4, ect), you’ll need to create an API key, and install the picockpit-client.
+Please follow the instructions on this page: How to Install PiCockpit.

 The My Pis overview screen shows you your Raspberry Pi at a glance:

-Click on the heartbeat icon to change the view to vital statistics:
+Click on the dark-blue heartbeat icon to change the view to vital statistics:

-Using the Actions menu you can rename or delete your Raspberry Pi, or see the app overview (“View Pi Details”).
+Using the Actions menu you can rename or delete your Raspberry Pi, or see the app overview with “View Pi Details”.